-Bollinger Bands is a versatile tool combining moving averages and standard deviations and is one of the most popular technical analysis tools available for traders.
+Bollinger Bands is a versatile tool combining moving averages and standard deviations and is one of the most popular technical analysis tools.
 There are three components to the Bollinger Band indicator:

 - Moving Average: By default, a 20-period simple moving average is used.